PengKuang/team_scalable_timeseries/README.md

 All the changes you made in the container will be saved to your local project directory.
 Once you are happy with it, you can push it to the remote team repository.

 ## 3. Dataset

+Download the corresponding dataset and move it to your project folder so that the Autoencoder can read it.

 GaitRec: <https://springernature.figshare.com/collections/GaitRec_A_large-scale_ground_reaction_force_dataset_of_healthy_and_impaired_gait/4788012/1>